Bhawana789/Tic-Tac-Toe-Using-Python/README.md

 # Tic Tac Toe Game

 A simple text-based Tic Tac Toe game implemented in Python.
-Designed this project as a beginners to practice basic Python programming concepts.
+Designed this project as a beginner to practice basic Python programming concepts.

 ## Features